 - It is slightly more expensive, so if you’re on a budget, this is something to consider.

 - The viewpoint can get really crowded with a whole tour group up there at the same time.

 Cost of visiting Semuc Champey with a tour

-The tour costs a total of 180Q ($24 USD), which includes your transportation, park entrance and a guide.
-You can opt to include a packed lunch for an additional 35Q ($4.67 USD, or purchase on your own) and tubing for 55Q ($7.34 USD).
+When we were there, the cost of a hostel-organized tour from Lanquin was 180Q (~$23 USD), which included transportation, park entrance and a guide.
+You could also opt to include a packed lunch for an additional 35Q (~$4.50 USD, or purchase on your own) and tubing for 55Q (~$7 USD).